beehive-lab/mambo/docs/tutorials/start-guide/exercise2/README.md

 ## Optimisations

-The previous sections neglect to mention what distinguishes MAMBO from other DBMs: the variety of optimisations that can be implemented.

-Most optimisations are to do with the main source of overhead in DBM tools: indirect branches.
-Description of optimisations are out of the scope of this tutorial, so a handful of them are outlined below:
+The previous sections neglect to mention what distinguishes MAMBO from other DBMs for RISC architectures: the variety of optimisations that can be implemented.
+Most optimisations are to do with the main source of overhead in DBMs: indirect branches.
+Description of optimisations are, however, out of the scope of this tutorial.

-- **Inline hash lookups** are instrumented at the end of code blocks
-- **Hot Paths** between basic blocks are identified and directly linked
-- **Traces** (Superblocks) are created when basic blocks are joined by unconditional branches

 ## Plugins